 My proudest achievement in the job so far has been getting my job in the first place whilst I was still completing my PhD.
 Juggling my thesis and preparing for my viva while I tried to write papers, teach, and supervise has been my proudest achievement.
-If I must pinpoint a specific achievement it would be supervising students – seeing them complete their thesis from the beginning until the end makes me feel that I can me a useful mentor and give back to the academic community.

 The alumni network

 What value do you get out of your connections with the Business School and your fellow alumni?

 The Business School produces high calibre alumni and employs world-leading researchers.
 Being in touch with fellow alumni and connections within the Business Schools enables one to discuss research projects, think of new ideas, forge new collaborations, and remain part of relevant discussions and events.

 What advice would you give to a prospective student considering studying the same Business School programme as you?

 I would advise a prospective student to keep in touch with their supervisors on a weekly basis because they are important in shaping and helping one progress.
 A PhD programme can feel like a lonely journey, but it does not need to be.
 Communication is important in progressing throughout the PhD programme since it helps a student identify not only what needs improvement, but also what is going well, because positive feedback is as important as critical feedback.

 Celebrating women at Imperial College Business School #BalanceforBetter

 As champions of diversity and gender parity, we’re lucky to have so many incredible women at Imperial College Business School.